 In French, the gender-neutral pronouns are still not officially defined.
 The pronouns listed in the infographic are the most commonly used gender-neutral pronouns within the community, but relatively few people will understand these outside of activist spaces.

 Russian is another gendered language that doesn’t have a well-established gender-neutral pronoun.
 Some non-binary people in Russia take the masculine “он” because it aligns with other terms that are more neutral, some feminist communities use female as a default gender and separate the female suffix with “_,” and some use “они” (“they”).
-For more background, click here.
+Another option is switching between masculine and feminine pronouns and verb tenses, using the neuter “оно” (which doesn’t typically refer to people), or making up a new past-tense verb ending.
+For more background, click here and here.

 The move toward a more gender-neutral Spanish has led to various linguistic innovations in recent years.
 Among these: the use of the @ symbol as an alternative to –o and –a endings.
 The use of Latinx in the Americas as an alternative to Latino or Latina has picked up a lot of steam and institutional recognition as of late, though some critics say this is something you hear used more in the U.S. than in Latin America.
 Though the use of elle as a gender-neutral pronoun is not super common, there is certainly a growing interest in coming up with alternatives for personal pronouns.
 For more background on gender neutrality in Spanish, click here.